 In contrast, when the $\mathbb{Z}_2$ 1-form symmetry line $\eta$ is a fermion, the resulting condensation surface is invertible and generates a $\mathbb{Z}_2$ 0-form symmetry.
 In particular, we show that the charge conjugation symmetry of Chern-Simons theories and the $\mathbb{Z}_2$ electromagnetic symmetry of the 2+1d $\mathbb{Z}_2$ gauge theory are both condensation defects of this kind.

-We further compute the fusion rules between the lines, the condensation surfaces, and lines living on the surfaces.
-These fusion rules between topological defects of different dimensionalities determines part of the most basic data of a full-fledged fusion 2-category (first introduced in \cite{douglas2018fusion}).
+We further compute the fusion rules between the lines, the condensation surfaces, and lines living on the surfaces for $\mathbb{Z}_N$ and $\mathbb{Z}_{N_1}\times \mathbb{Z}_{N_2}$ one-form symmetries.
+Some special cases of our fusion rules for the condensation surfaces were computed in the context of fusion 2-category~\cite{douglas2018fusion} in \cite{2022arXiv220310331D} (see also \cite{2021arXiv210315150D}).\footnote{We thank T.\ D.\ D\'ecoppet for pointing out these reference to us.}

 Higher gauging is related to many other ideas in the literature of topological phases of matter and TQFT.
-Similar process was discussed in \cite{Kong:2014qka,Kong:2020cie} as a proliferation of topological excitations, where the resulting condensation defects are called ``descendants" of the underlying $q$-form symmetry defect.
+Similar process was discussed in \cite{Kong:2013aya,Kong:2014qka,Kong:2020cie} as a proliferation of topological excitations, where the resulting condensation defects are called ``descendants" of the underlying $q$-form symmetry defect.
 As we will discuss in Section \ref{sec:z2gauge}, the Cheshire string \cite{Else:2017yqj,Johnson-Freyd:2020twl} is also related to the higher gauging of a higher-form symmetry.
 (See also \cite{Hsin:2019fhf} for discussions.)
 Finally, in the context of Reshetikhin-Turaev TQFT, condensation surfaces and their gauging/orbifold have been discussed in \cite{Carqueville:2017ono,Carqueville:2018sld,Mulevicius:2020bat,Koppen:2021kry,Carqueville:2021dbv,Carqueville:2021edn}.

 We emphasize that our results on higher gauging are applicable to general 2+1d non-topological QFT as well.
 In fact, we will give several examples of non-invertible condensation defects in non-topological QFTs, such as the free $U(1)$ Maxwell theory and QED.